franckalbinet/iot-uaa-isoc/labs/button.md

 The source code is in the `src/button` directory.

-> Make sure you press the button on the expansion board (highlighted by a red rectangle in image above) and not the one on the LoPy module (reset button).
+> Make sure you press the button on the Pysense board (highlighted by a red rectangle in image above) and not the one on the LoPy module (reset button).

 ## Code